The Generalized Growth Balance Method

 Often one lacks reliable estimates of the net number of migrants by age over the intercensal period.
 In such situations one could proceed as follows.
 If the migration is significant and unknown and the points above age 30 lie close to a straight line, one might estimate completeness by fitting the straight line to the data from age 35 and above.
 If migration is slight, some demographers advocate fitting the straight line to data down to age 5 to limit this distortion, on the assumption that any differences in completeness of reporting of deaths at these younger ages from that of the older ages is unlikely to lead to any major distortions since the mortality is very light between ages 5 and 14.
 Others (Hill, You and Choi 2009) suggest that provided the migration is not too significant, an improved estimate might be provided by averaging the estimate of completeness produced with that produced by applying the Synthetic Extinct Generations method to the same data.
 Although using these adaptations probably produces better estimates than simply ignoring migration, there is, unfortunately, little research into the accuracy of the estimated completeness produced by these adaptations.

 Fluctuations in the completeness of death registration with age are likely to introduce curvature in the pattern of points.
 Consequently, one of the strengths of this method is that if the points for successive age boundaries fall on a reasonably straight line, then it is probably reasonable to assume that completeness is constant with respect to age.
-However, where some but not all the points lie on a straight line, one way of deciding which points to discard is to calculate the segmental growth rate for each successive open interval and then use those points for which the values of
+However, where some but not all the points lie on a straight line, one way of deciding which points to discard is to calculate the segmental growth rate for each successive open interval and then use those points for which the values of ra+ are reasonably consistent.

 Perhaps the most important limitation of the method is that the plot of partial birth rates against partial death rates is, with the exceptions mentioned above, diagnostically quite limited.